 170.315(b)(3) Electronic prescribing Over a 90-day period: 1) Number of prescriptions created 2) Number of prescriptions changed 3) Number of prescriptions canceled 4) Number of prescriptions renewed Podiatry This criterion requires the ability of a certified Health IT module to perform prescription-related electronic transactions (eRx) using required standards.
 However, it is not possible to demonstrate the correct standards were used because it is not feasible to obtain copies of eRx documents from "outside" companies or pharmacies who have no incentive to participate.
 Therefore, we intend to demonstrate the required certified capabilities are effective by demonstrating how often eRx transactions are performed by examining reports from our eRx partner.
 This will demonstrate that not only are the eRx transactions sent from the certified Health IT module, but that the transactions are successfully received by the eRx clearinghouse.
 Our expectation is there will be high utilization by providers with a high success rate.
-170.315(b)(6) Data export Over a 90-day period: Number of times a data export was performed for a patient Number of times a data export was performed for multiple patients in a single transaction Number of times a data export was performed for all patients in a single transaction Podiatry This criterion requires the ability of a certified Health IT module to export a summary of a patient's record in CCDA format according to specified standards and vocabulary code sets.
-However, it is not possible to consistently and reliably demonstrate that all required standards and code sets were used because not all CCDAs created in a real- world setting contain all the necessary data elements.
+170.315(b)(6) Data export Over a 90-day period: 1) Number of times a data export was performed for a patient 2) Number of times a data export was performed for multiple patients in a single transaction 3) Number of times a data export was performed for all patients in a single transaction Podiatry This criterion requires the ability of a certified Health IT module to export a summary of a patient's record in CCDA format according to specified standards and vocabulary code sets.
+However, it is not possible to consistently and reliably demonstrate that all required standards and code sets were used because not all CCDAs created in a real-world setting contain all the necessary data elements.
 Therefore, we intend to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
 Our expectation is there will be very low utilization by providers with a high success rate.
-170.315(c)(1- 3) Clinical quality measures (CQMs) Over a 90-day period: 1) Number of measures recorded during the period 2) Number of QRDA Category 1 files exported 3) Number of QRDA Category 1 files imported (if applicable) Number of QRDA Category 3 aggregate report(s) created over the period Podiatry These criteria will be tested together.
-C1 requires a certified Health IT module to record required data, calculate CQMs from the recorded data, and export the data in QRDA Category 1 format.
-C2 requires a certified Health IT module must be able to import data from a QRDA Category 1 formatted file and calculate the CQMs based on that data.
-C3 requires a certified Health IT module must be able to create a QRDA Category 1 formatted file and a QRDA Category 3 aggregate report to be used for transmitting CQM data to CMS.
-We intend to record the frequency that CQM files are imported and/or exported by providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
-Our expectation is that, at the time of testing, there will not be sufficient adoption of this certified capability by our users to perform a satisfactory test, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected pending wider adoption.
+170.315(e)(1) View, download, and transmit to 3rd party Over a 90-day period: Number of views of health information by a patient or authorized representative Number of downloads of health information by a patient or authorized representative Number of transmissions of health information by a patient or authorized representative using unencrypted email Number of transmissions of health information by a patient or authorized representative using unencrypted email Podiatry This criterion requires the ability of a certified Health IT module to provide patients access to a patient portal with the ability to view, download, and send their health care records to other providers via encrypted or unencrypted transmission methods in CCDA format.
+We intend to record the frequency that patients are viewing, downloading, and transmitting their records from the portal using the certified capabilities to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
+Our expectation is there will be moderate utilization by patients for view and lower utilization for download and transmit with a high success rate for all certified capabilities.